infusionsoft/aeps/aep/general/0122/aep.md

 Resource paths **must** use nouns to describe resources, never verbs or actions.
 The HTTP method (`GET`, `POST`, `PUT`, `DELETE`, `PATCH`) indicates the action being performed.

-REST APIs model a domain through resources (things/nouns) rather than operations (actions/verbs).
-Think of resources as entities or objects that can be manipulated, not as procedures to be invoked.
-For more information, read AEP-121.
+When designing resource paths, model the domain through resources (things/nouns) rather than operations (actions/verbs).

-When an operation feels like a verb (e.g., "calculating," "importing," "deploying"), consider modeling the *process* or the *result* of that action as a resource.
-This technique, known as [reification], allows you to apply standard CRUD patterns to complex operations.
+When an operation feels like a verb, consider modeling the process or result as a resource through reification.
+For detailed guidance on resource-oriented design and when to use reified resources versus custom methods, see [AEP-121][].

-For example, instead of an RPC-style endpoint like `POST /run-import` or a custom method, model the import as a
-resource: `POST /imports`.
-This provides significant benefits, such as state tracking (you can `GET /imports/123` to see progress or errors), or an audit trail (you can `GET /imports` to see a log of past operations).
-Common examples of reified resources include `/imports`, `/exports`, `/shipments`, and `/deployments`.

-However, strict adherence to "everything is a resource" isn't always practical.
-Consider the difference between a simple state change and a tracked process.
-For something like "cancelling an order":

-* **Resource approach:** `POST /orders/123/cancellations`.
-This is useful if you need to know *who* canceled it, *why* it was canceled, or if the cancellation requires an approval workflow.
-* **Custom method approach:** `POST /orders/123:cancel`.
-This is appropriate if the action is a simple state transition with no additional data or history needed.

-If an operation is instantaneous, has no state, and leaves no trace, a custom method (AEP-136) might be appropriate.
-However, if you need to track *who* performed the action, *when* it happened, or its *status*, you **should** reify it as a resource.

-Pluralization:
+**Pluralization:**

 * Resource paths **must** use the plural form (`/publishers` not `/publisher`).
     * In situations where there is no plural word (e.g., information, metadata), or where the singular and plural terms